What is the Main Purpose of Sand in Concrete Making?

 • Challenge: Variable Moisture Levels

-• Sand moisture content can vary significantly due to weather conditions or storage practices, making it challenging to maintain a consistent concrete mix.
+• Moisture content can fluctuate due to weather or storage practices, complicating consistent concrete mix maintenance.

 • Solution: Regular Moisture Testing

-• Conduct frequent moisture tests on sand to determine its water content.
-This can be done using simple tools like moisture meters or more advanced methods like oven drying.
+• Perform frequent moisture tests on sand to determine its water content, using moisture meters or oven drying techniques.

 • Challenge: Adjusting Mix Proportions